vcheeze/Recipe-site/README.md

 Project 1 for Mashups class.

-Search up recipes using ingredients that you have.
+Search for recipes using ingredients that you have.